 In each district for-Wards will programme:

-– local performances in unexpected venues.
+– Field recording sessions – Composing workshops with their selected composer – A local performances in unexpected venues.

-Working in collaboration with Birmingham City University (BCU), the newly created work will also be published via an online record label, on a limited edition vinyl record and an interactive website linking music, communities and cultures.
+Working in collaboration with Birmingham City University (BCU), the newly created work will be published on a limited edition vinyl record late 2018 and feature an interactive website linking music, communities and cultures.

-Year 2 : Hall Green, Sutton Coldfield, Ladywood, Erdington & Yardley Districts.
+- Year 2 (2017 – 2018): Erdington, Hall Green, Ladywood, Perry Barr, Sutton Coldfield & Yardley Districts.

 MAC worked with Capsule to commission alternative pop band Pram to create new music inspired by the district of Edgbaston.
 Pram worked with Chad Vale Primary School (Harborne Ward), Woodgate Valley Country Park History Group (Bartley Green Ward) Women's Group at The Haven (Quinton Ward), and Volunteers from Martineau Gardens (Edgbaston Ward).
 You can learn more about their work and hear the sounds via the for-wards.co.uk/map and the following blog post.